GautamChy/Health-Care-Analytics/README.md

 The goal is to clean, explore, and visualize the data to uncover meaningful patterns and relationships between health indicators and diabetes outcomes.

 DATASET
-- Property DetailsSourceKaggle
+- Property Details
+  - SourceKaggle
   — Pima Indians Diabetes Database
   - Rows768 Columns9
   - Target Variable   Outcome (0 = Non-Diabetic, 1 = Diabetic)